How Much Does a Gardener Cost?

 Hedge Trimming or Removing

 Hedge trimming involves trimming tall or overgrown hedges or shrubs.
-Hedge trimming not only makes your garden look more aesthetically pleasing, but it also helps to keep your garden safe, as protruding branches and hedge parts can be dangerous, particularly to children.
+Hedge trimming not only makes your garden look more aesthetically pleasing, but it also helps to keep your garden safe.
+Although removing hedges is always an option if you want to get rid of them altogether.

 It is important to ensure that safety is in mind when hedge trimming.
 Most gardeners will use shears to complete the trimming and will use electric or petrol-powered trimmers on larger or more difficult shrubs and hedges.
 It is always recommended that goggles are worn when hedge trimming and gloves are also recommended to protect your hands in the process.